Headwear, Care of

 The care and maintenance of headwear are needed if the headwear is to protect as designed.
 Its lifespan is affected by normal use and by heat, cold, chemicals and ultraviolet rays.

-- Clean the suspension and shell regularly according to the manufacturers' instructions.
+- Clean the suspension and shell regularly with mild soap and warm water and/or according to the manufacturers' instructions.